 Music: Nazar Rybak – Dramatic Fantasy.
 Link: https://youtu.be/mU6EZt2Uq_s.
 Music provided by: MFY – No Copyright.

-- Enjoying the podcast?
-You can now support us on Patreon!
-We’ve got different monthly rewards for you to enjoy including custom ringtones and super sweet shout-outs on the podcast.
+- You can now support us on Patreon: https://www.patreon.com/composercast.
+We’ve got different monthly rewards for you to enjoy including shout-outs, early access to new episodes and a Discord server.

 - Keep up to date and follow @ComposerCast on Twitter.
-Our DMs are always open.
+Our DMs are always open: https://twitter.com/composercast

 - Want to be a guest on the podcast or have a topic you think we should discuss?
 Send us an email to firstname.lastname@example.org